limecodes/neuronos-dev-exercise/README.md

 **Data Storage**
 - The extension relies solely on Chrome's storage for the state and doesn't make use of any other databases or storage other than the mocked endpoint
+- It's assumed that storage is a simple key/value pair where the message history is stored as an array of objects under a particular key
+- Since it's simple data storage, there's no need for a more advanced storage or data sync mechanism

 **Authentication**
 - This exercise doesn't note any requirement for authentication, therefore there's no handling or simulation of an authentication flow or an authentication with the API